mk-0/minibert/README.md

 ## Tech stack
 Jax, optax, Equinox.
 HuggingFace datasets and tokenizers, Omegaconf for config, Weights&Biases for monitoring, numpy memmap for disk access,  Pytest for extensive unit testing.

-While working on this, I have found and [fixed a small bug](https://github.com/patrick-kidger/equinox/pull/288) in Equinox.
-I have also found a bug in Optax, but it's [been known](https://github.com/deepmind/optax/issues/377) for months already.

 ## Main reference papers
 - [Attention Is All You Need](https://arxiv.org/abs/1706.03762)